elastic/rally/docs/command_line_reference.rst

 ``track``
 ~~~~~~~~~

-Selects the specific track that Rally should run.
+Selects the track that Rally should run.
 By default the ``geonames`` track is run.
 For more details on how tracks work, see :doc:`adding benchmarks </adding_benchmarks>`.

 ``challenge``
 ~~~~~~~~~~~~~